fantasyorg/website-api/README.md

 All server users have an access token, consisting of a [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken), consisting of your uuid and your hash.
 You can get your hash by accessing the server and typing the command <code>/developer</code>.

-Using your token you will get access to the api, using a header with the <code>authorization</code> node in your requests, see an example below:
+Using your token you will get access to the api, using a header with the <code>authorization</code> in your requests, see an example below:
 ```javascript
    const response = await fetch('https://redefantasy.com/api/user', {
         headers: {